ku-asteam/P2P-data/README.md

 A JavaScript library for data communication between browsers

 ## Introduction
+Web-P2P-Data is a part implementation of aSTEAM Project (Next-Generation Information Computing Development Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science and ICT; https://asteam.korea.ac.kr)'s device-to-device event analysis system.
 Web-P2P-Data is a javascript library for enabling peer to peer communication of web browsers or pages.
 This library helps to establish a WebRTC connection with another browser or web page.
 For establishing the WebRTC connecting, this library tries to communicate with signal server through socket.io.
 After the WebRTC connection is established, a data channel is created to perform direct communication between browsers or between web pages.

 ## Requirements
 * socket.io (>= 3.0.0)